DefinitelyTyped/DefinitelyTyped/README.md

 + const resultWithOptions = twoslash("//", {  })
 ```

-You can validate your changes with `npm run lint package-name` in the root of the repo.
+You can validate your changes with either:

+ - `npm test` from the root of this repo, which takes changed files into account
+ - `npx tsc` from the modules folder

 #### Create a new package